Brazilian General Data Protection Law (LGPD) Guide

 For more information on privacy policies click here.

 Meeting LGPD regulations can be a technical challenge to implement in practical terms.
-This is especially true for internal privacy management.
+This is especially true for your register of data processing activities.

 In order to comply with privacy laws such as the LGPD and GDPR, you must keep proof of consent in order to demonstrate that consent was collected in a legally compliant way.

 Our Consent Database simplifies this process by helping you to easily store proof of consent and manage consent and privacy preferences for each of your users.
 It allows you to track every aspect of consent (including the legal or privacy notice and the consent form that the user was presented with at the time of consent collection) and the related preferences expressed by the user.

 To use, simply activate the Consent Database within your dashboard and get the API key, then install via HTTP API or JS widget and you’re done; you’ll be able to retrieve consents at any time and keep them updated.

 💡 Did you know that The Brazilian data protection authority (ANPD) has published new guidance on cookies?
 You need to display a cookie banner and ask for your users’ consent before installing non-necessary cookies.
 For more on this, check out our Brazil: New Cookie Requirements guide here →